 The economic picture emerging from the most recent territorial gross domestic product (GDP) demonstrates unique economic trends for each territorial area.
-The annual percent change in GDP in Guam and USVI has been relatively stable, between -1.0 and 2.0 percent, across the most recent five-year period.
-In contrast, American Samoa's economy has had larger declines (-6.9 percent change in 2017) and CNMI's economy has experienced severe volatility (between -19.3 to 29.3 percent change) over the same time period.
+The annual percent change in GDP in USVI has been relatively stable.
+Whereas, in the most recently published years Guam, American Samoa, and CNMI have experienced greater volatility.